Consorzio Vino Chianti: Activities

-In September 2012, with a Decree of the Ministry of Agricultural, Food and Forestry Policies, the Consortium obtains the Recognition "erga omnes" with the conferral of the task of carrying out functions of protection, promotion, supervision, consumer information and general care of the interests relating to the Chianti D.O.C.G.
+In September 2012, with a Decree of the Ministry of Agricultural, Food and Forestry Policies, the Consortium obtained the Recognition "erga omnes" which conferred upon it the tasks of carrying out functions of protection, promotion, supervision, consumer information and general care of the interests relating to the Chianti D.O.C.G.
 The mandate, subsequently renewed every three years, also includes the protection of the Designation of origins of Vin Santo del Chianti, Colli dell'Etruria Centrale and Bianco dell'Empolese.
 The latest renewal of the mandate was confirmed in 2022.